danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 * **samples**: example patches and scenes
 * **tests**: internal tests

 Feel free to delete samples and tests.
 The libs folder contains abstractions needed by PdParty.
-This folder is exposed to allow you to update/upgrade the global abstractions as well as satisfy the user upgradeability requirement for GPL licensed abstractions.
+This folder is exposed to allow you to update global abstractions as well as GPL-licensed abstractions which must be user upgradeable.
 If the libs folder is not found, PdParty falls back to its internal backup copy.

 The all folders within the libs folder are automatically added to the PdParty search path so this can also be a location for centralized abstraction libraries.